 If the UE Radio Capability for Paging IE is included in the RAN PAGING message, the NG-RAN node2 may use it to apply specific paging schemes.

-If the Extended UE Identity Index Value IE is included in the RAN PAGING message, the NG-RAN node2 may use it according to TS 36.304 [34].
+If the Extended UE Identity Index Value IE is included in the RAN PAGING message, the NG-RAN node2 may use it according to TS 36.304 [34] and TS 38.304 [33].
 When available, NG-RAN node1 may include the Extended UE Identity Index Value IE in the RAN PAGING message towards an ng-eNB (e.g. NG-RAN node2).

 When available, the NG-RAN node1 shall include the E-UTRA Paging eDRX Information IE in the RAN PAGING message towards the NG-RAN node2.
 If the E-UTRA Paging eDRX Information IE is included in the RAN PAGING message, the NG-RAN node2 shall, if supported, use it according to TS 36.304 [34].